Chest And Back Pain Causes, Treatment, And More

 You can prevent symptoms of many conditions by being proactive about your health.

-• Consume a diet high in fibre, fruits, and vegetables and minimal in saturated fat and cholesterol.
+• Consume a diet high in fibre, fruits, and vegetables, and low in saturated fat and cholesterol.

 • Exercise regularly and stretch beforehand to avoid pulled muscles or injuries.